$H^2-$Corona problem on $\delta-$regular domains: Introduction

-It is known from \cite{ChenFu} that this class of domains includes bounded domains with defining functions that are psh on $\partial \Omega$ and pseudoconvex domains of D'Angelo finite type.
-Our main result is given as follows.
+To avoid confusion, we use "delta-regular" instead of "$\delta-$regular" in the original paper \cite{ChenFu} since the symbol $\delta$ has been used frequently in the present paper (e.g., $C(\delta)$).
+It is known from \cite{ChenFu} that the class of delta-regular domains includes bounded domains with defining functions that are psh on $\partial \Omega$ and pseudoconvex domains satisfying the following condition:

+where $d$ is the Euclidean boundary distance and $PSH(\Omega)$ is the set of plurisubharmonic (psh) functions on $\Omega$.
+Catlin \cite{Catlin87} obtained subelliptic estimates for the $\bar\partial-$Neumann problem under \eqref{eq:Catlin}.
+He also showed that \eqref{eq:Catlin} holds on pseudoconvex domains of finite type in the sense of D'Angelo \cite{DAngelo}.
+In \S\,\ref{subsec:delta_regular_log}, we obtain delta-regularity under the following much weaker condition:

+Note that \eqref{eq:logGrowth_0} is also used in Kohn's theory of superlogarithm estimates for the $\bar\partial-$Neumann problem (cf. \cite{Kohn}; see also \cite{KZ}).
+It remains an open problem whether $\Omega$ is delta-regular if $\partial\Omega$ verifies Catlin's property (P), i.e.,